freedomofpress/securedrop/docs/user_manual.md

 Go ahead and click `Launch application` anyway, and save the document to a USB stick.

-Boot up the `Viewing Station` to Tails and mount the persistent volume.
+Boot up the `Secure Viewing Station` to Tails and mount the persistent volume.
 Once you have logged in, plug in the USB stick that you copied encrypted documents to it.

 **Copy these documents to the Persistent folder before decrypting them.
 This an important step.
 Otherwise you might accidentally decrypt the documents on the USB stick, and they could be recoverable in the future.**